 Stormzy described Cadet as ‘one of the most clean-hearted’ people he had ever met, while Charlie Sloth said he was ‘one of the best to ever do it’.
 These are just two of many tributes from artists throughout which again only serve to highlight how much of an impact Cadet on fans and his peers.
 It was deeper than music.
 He was one of the best storytellers the UK has produced, but beyond his musical talents, he was a genuine, kind-spirited person who had a relentless work ethic.

-To become a legend, you have to transcend your industry in some way or another, take it to new heights, inspire people in a way they’ve never been lead before.
+To become a legend, you have to transcend your industry in some way or another.
 Stylistically, Cadet advanced the genre of UK rap with his honesty and vulnerability, but beyond that, he was an honourable person who impacted the lives of many with his work and personality.
 The Rated Legend will never be forgotten.